kondo238/Chili-Pepper-F1-Fruit-Shape-Prediction/README.md

 ・The detailed concepts were written in our papper (Kondo et al. unpublised).

-・This repositry consists four directories.
-The
+・This repositry consists four directories for core tasks to perform F1 fruit shape predictions from raw EFD data.
+The details were described below.

+# Chili-Pepper-F1-Fruit-Shape-Prediction